dmentipl/cocktails/content/recipes/pisco-sour.md

 - 30 ml lime juice
 - 15 ml sugar syrup
 - 1/2 egg white
-- aromatic bitters
+- _(garnish)_ aromatic bitters
 - _(garnish)_ lime slice

 ## Instructions

-1. Dry shake ingredients.
-2. Then shake with ice.
-3. Serve in a rocks glass without ice.
-4. Garnish with drops of bitters and a lime slice.
+Dry shake ingredients.
+Then shake with ice.
+Serve in a rocks glass without ice.
+Garnish with drops of bitters and a lime slice.